Vignesh-Desmond/discord-bot/README.md

 ### Note

-[Mongodb](https://www.mongodb.com/) is required for this file.
+[Mongodb](https://www.mongodb.com/) is required for this program.
 See the link for more info and how to start your own DB cluster.

+## License

+This software is licensed under the terms of the [MIT License](./LICENSE).